K-Ksaveras/Project-Sentinel-Fraud-Intelligence/README.md

 Focus Resources: Direct human investigators to cases where the AI detects a high confidence mismatch between reported numbers and textual sentiment.

-Even though often initial human investigations are as important, this way we can reduce the numbers unnecessary interdictions.
+Even though often initial human investigations are as important, this way we can reduce the numbers unnecessary interdictions and sustain healthier business growth.

 📂 Project Structure
 analysis.ipynb: The full end-to-end walk-through of the audit and AI implementation.